carpentries-incubator/hpc-intro/_episodes/09-scaling.md

 Using the information we collected from the previous job (`nn_seff <job-id>`), we will submit the same job again with more CPUs and our best estimates of required resources.
 We ask for more CPUs using by adding `#SBATCH --cpus-per-task 4` to our script.

-> ## acctg-freq
->
-> We will also add the line `#SBATCH --acctg-freq 1`.
-> By default SLURM records job data every 30 seconds.
-This means any job running for less than 30
-> seconds will not have it's memory use recorded.
-> You will not usually need to change this value, we are only doing so here because our test jobs are so short.
->
-{: .callout}

-[//]: # Remove acctg-freq

 Your script should now look like this:

 ```